axeltlarsson/listan/README.md

 ## Running
 * `sbt test` for running the tests
 * `sbt run` for running in dev mode (default dev user auth is `axel:whatever`)
-* `sbt testProd` for running the app locally in production mode (application.prod.conf will be used as configuration file), however do not forget to export the required ENV variables `DB_PASSWORD` and `CRYPTO_SECRET`.
+* `sbt runProd` for running the app locally in production mode (application.prod.conf will be used as configuration file), however do not forget to export the required ENV variables `DB_PASSWORD` and `CRYPTO_SECRET`.
 ### Docker
 `sbt dist`

-`docker build -t listan-server .`

-`docker run -it --rm -p 9000:9000 listan-server -Dconfig.file=conf/application.conf`.
+`docker-compose up` which will also spin up a MySQL database.

 ## Architecture
 The backend consists of two routes: /api/login and /api/ws.
 The /api/login route accepts a `POST` with keys `username` and `password`.
-If the correct credentials are given a `JSON` response with a header `Authorization: Bearer <token>` and a payload also containing the JWT token is returned.
+If the correct credentials are given a `JSON` response with a payload containing the JWT token is returned.

 The route /api/ws accepts WebSocket connections and requires that the client provides a valid JWT token (as required from /api/login).
 Each WebSocket